chriszarate/docker-compose-wordpress/README.md

 ```

 This is not required, however, and you can bring your own test scaffold.
 Either
-way, set the `PHPUNIT_TEST_DIR` environment variable to the path containing
+way, in docker-compose.yml, set the `PHPUNIT_TEST_DIR` environment variable to the path containing
 `phpunit.xml`.
 Tests are run against a separate MariaDB instance to ensure
 isolation.